gemini-cli-extensions/sql-server/DEVELOPER.md

 1.  **Gemini CLI:** Install the Gemini CLI version v0.6.0 or above.
 Installation instructions can be found on the official Gemini CLI documentation.
 You can verify your version by running `gemini --version`.
-2.  **SQL Server Cluster & Instance:** For testing data plane tools, you will need access to an active SQL Server for PostgreSQL instance.
+2.  **SQL Server Instance:** For testing data plane tools, you will need access to an active SQL Server instance.

 ## Developing the Extension